 The patient should take measures to control their body mass index (BMI) in the normal range.

 How to Use Insulin?

 Patients with type 1 diabetes are fully dependent on insulin.
-However, patients of type 2 diabetes also need to inject insulin at times with or without the use of oral hypoglycemic agents.
+However, patients with type 2 diabetes also need to inject insulin at times, with or without the use of oral hypoglycemic agents.

 Types of Insulin:

 Various types of insulin are present depending on their mechanism and duration of action.
-These types vary from rapid, regular, long-acting and intermediate-acting insulin.
-Sometimes doctors prescribe the use of long-acting insulin to control blood sugar levels in low range.
+These types vary from rapid, regular, long-acting, and intermediate-acting insulin.
+Sometimes doctors prescribe the use of long-acting insulin to control blood sugar levels in the low range.

 Role of Self-monitoring:

-People injecting insulin regularly are prescribed to keep with the special portable machine for checking the blood glucose levels at regular intervals.
-It is important to monitor blood glucose levels as insulin is injected directly into the skin so the patient should monitor blood levels of glucose cautiously as well.
-Insulin undoubtedly helps a person to live actively but it has some serious side effects as well.
-Over injection of insulin can lead to sudden hypoglycemia, nausea, sweating.
-Patients in such cases need immediate help from primary care specialists.
-Thus people taking insulin need excessive care in the diet as well as insulin administration both.
+People injecting insulin regularly are prescribed to keep up with the special portable machine for checking their blood glucose levels at regular intervals.
+It is important to monitor blood glucose levels as insulin is injected directly into the skin, so the patient should monitor blood glucose levels cautiously as well.
+Insulin undoubtedly helps a person to live, but it has some serious side effects as well.
+Over-injection of insulin can lead to sudden hypoglycemia, nausea, and sweating.
+Patients in such cases need immediate help from a family care doctor.
+Thus people taking insulin need excessive care in their diet as well as insulin administration both.